-One of my executive coaching client Mark was feeling unenthusiastic about his work and life, through our conversation he realized he could add his passion for woodwork to get in touch with his sense of excitement and passion.
-Few months after this he reached out to me to thank me, saying it resulted in a much higher quality of life for him (Are you Driving with an Emotional Flat Tire?).
+One of my executive coaching clients Mark was feeling unenthusiastic about his work and life.
+Through our conversation, he realized he could add his passion for woodwork to get in touch with his sense of excitement and passion.
+A few months later, he reached out to me, saying it resulted in a much higher quality of life for him (Are you Driving with an Emotional Flat Tire?).

 In this article, the value of hobbies, Joyce E. A. Russell, the vice dean and the director of the Executive Coaching and Leadership Development Program at the University of Maryland wrote:

 “Hobbies provide an outlet from daily stressors that can keep us from getting burned out in our jobs.
 They also provide numerous health benefits from lower blood pressure to better physical function, and higher positive psychological states, and less memory loss.
 Further, hobbies may actually, improve our work performance if they improve our decision-making skills, creativity, and confidence.”

 Leaders like Steve Jobs used to take walks to help spark his creativity.
 According to the American Psychological Association (APA), “Taking a walk may lead to more creativity than sitting.”